garden-io/garden/docs/using-garden/using-helm-charts.md

   key: prod-value
 ```

-In this example, `some.key` is set to `"prod-value"` for the `prod` environment, and `other.key` keep the default value set in `values.default.yaml`.
+In this example, `some.key` is set to `"prod-value"` for the `prod` environment, and `other.key` maintains the default value set in `values.default.yaml`.

-If you were to also set the `values` field in the Module configuration, the values there would take precedence over both of the value files.
+If you also set the `values` field in the Module configuration, the values there take precedence over both of the value files.

 ## Linking container modules and Helm modules